- How is eye cancer treated?

 Chemotherapy for melanoma of the eye

-Melanoma usually does not respond well to standard chemotherapy drugs.
+Melanoma usually does not respond well to standard chemo drugs.
 Chemo is used only when the cancer has become widespread.
 If chemo is used, the treatment is generally the same as for melanoma of the skin.
 For more information, refer to our document Melanoma Skin Cancer.

 Newer targeted drugs, which work in different ways from chemo drugs, have shown some promise in treating skin melanomas in recent years, and are now being studied for use against eye melanomas.